lgsvl/simulator/Docs/docs/autoware-instructions.md

 In order to run Autoware with the LGSVL simulator, it is easiest to pull an official Autoware docker image (see [official guide](https://gitlab.com/autowarefoundation/autoware.ai/autoware/wikis/Generic-x86-Docker)), but it is also possible to [build autoware from source](https://gitlab.com/autowarefoundation/autoware.ai/autoware/wikis/Source-Build).

 Autoware communicates with the simulator using the rosbridge_suite, which provides JSON interfacing with ROS publishers/subscribers.
+The official autoware docker containers have rosbridge_suite included.

 ## Setup <sub><sup>[top](#top)</sup></sub> {: #setup data-toc-label='Setup'}